kaiogoncarvalho/logistics-manager/readme.md

-# Truck Manager
+# Logistics  Manager

-This API is responsible for management of truck trips.
+This API is responsible for management of logistics.

 ## Install